How to Change Your Gmail Signature in 2026

 Select Your Account

-Tap Mobile Signature
+Tap Signature Settings

 Edit and Save

-How to Change Gmail Signature on Android
+How to Change Your Gmail Signature on Android

 Open Gmail App Settings